straybiker/HA-load-balancer/README.md

 # HA-load-balancer
 Power load balancer for Home Assistant tailered to Belgium energy regulation.

+## Introduction
-This is not an integration (yet), just home assistant yaml files to use in automations and scripts
+This is not an integration (yet), just home assistant yaml files to use in automations and scripts.

-This load balancer checkes every 10 seconds the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
-The total power to use, household + EV charger, is defined in an input helper parameter.
+This load balancer checkes the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
+The total power to use, household + EV charger, is limited by a parameter.
 This load balancer uses 3 phase power and a max current of 16A.
 The current script also checks the accu state of a BMW.
 When forecasted accu state doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.

 ## Installation
 - Create a new automation and paste the yaml code of LoadbalanceEVCharger.yamlinto it